aysn3536/-rainmeter-PRTS-/README.md

 ---

-Thank you for choosing the Raindrop Component.
+Thank you for choosing the Rainmeter Component.
 We hope it enhances your desktop experience and look forward to your feedback!